-These “shower cap” style covers fit over the infant car seat (they do not go under the baby or under the straps in any way).
-They have an elastic rim to hold them in place.
-Some parents really like these – we aren’t huge fans as they don’t keep the baby that warm since there is a large gap between baby and the cover, which means you still need to dress baby warmly and have a blanket or two over baby in addition – and then the baby can get too hot in all of this when the car finally warms up.
-They are helpful for keeping wind and snow off of baby as you are walking outside – and keeping strangers hands away from baby.
+These “shower cap” style covers fit over the infant car seat (they do not go under the baby or under the straps in any way) and use an elastic rim to stay in place.
+Some parents really like these.
+We aren’t huge fans since they don’t keep the baby that warm due to the large gap between baby and the cover, which means you still need to dress baby warmly and have a blanket or two over baby in addition – and then the baby can get too hot in all of this when the car finally warms up.
+They are helpful for keeping wind and snow off baby while walking outside and for keeping strangers’ hands away from baby.

 If the car will be warm for most of the ride, be sure to open these up or remove them so the baby won’t overheat in the car.

-If you are going in and out of taxis, Ubers, etc you will not want to use a cover like this as it blocks the seat belt guides – which means you’ll have to take the cover off in order to install the car seat without the base.
+For frequent taxi/uber users: If you’re going in and out of taxis, Ubers, etc you will NOT want to use a cover like this because it covers the car seat’s seat belt guides.
+That means you’ll have to take the cover off in order to install the car seat without the base.
 The 7AM Enfant Nido (shop family-owned / shop Amazon) or a safe-for-the-car-seat snowsuit like the Road Coat snowsuit (shop family-owned / shop Amazon) are ideal for parents who will be installing the carrier without the base.

 The Car Seat Lady loves babywearing (just not in cars, of course!) and we know that an essential piece of gear for winter babywearing is a warm carrier cover to keep baby’s legs and feet warm.